-To accomplish these objectives, the project consists of the construction of armored dikes that would serve to contain clean sediments dredged from the Baltimore Harbor approach channels located within the Chesapeake Bay.
+To accomplish these objectives, the construction of armored dikes would contain clean sediments dredged from the Baltimore Harbor approach channels located within the Chesapeake Bay.
+Six dike alignments have been proposed for this study.
+For Alignment 6, a breakwater and beach are included that would provide additional shelter to Poplar Harbor, with ancillary sheltering of Jefferson Island, as well as provide additional desirable habitat.